 Once you have cut out as many shapes as will fit, scoop them off the board with a spatula and transfer to a cookie sheet.
 It helps if you nudge a little bit of flour under the cookie as you lift it off the board.

 If you have silicone baking mats use those.
-You can also use parchment paper or aluminum foil (which I used).
+You can also use parchment paper or aluminum foil.
 Cooking directly on the cookie sheet works too…it’s just more clean up. :-)

 Allow the cookies to cool completely before frosting.

 My Powdered Sugar Frosting “Recipe”